ytaka/ruby-wmctrl/README.md

 ## Installation

-ruby-wmctrl is a C extended library, which uses glib and x11.
+ruby-wmctrl is a C extended library, which uses glib and x11, and is not a program to parse the output of command "wmctrl".

-For ubuntu 11.04, we should install packages.
+On ubuntu 11.04, we should install the following packages.

     apt-get install libx11-dev libglib2.0-dev libxmu-dev